-However, as said here above, there are a few exceptions, for example typo's, the ISBN number, the acknowledgements.
-To be sure about the changes that are allowed, please check the Procedure 'From manuscript to doctoral thesis' on the website of the UvA.
-This can be a helpful document anyway, but in respect to changes to your manuscript you should check the green squares on the right-hand side.
+However, as mentioned above, there are a few exceptions, for example typo's, the ISBN number, the acknowledgements.
+To be sure that any changes you want to make are permissible, please check the Procedure 'From manuscript to doctoral thesis' on the UvA website.
+This is a helpful document anyway, but with respect to changes to your manuscript you should check the green squares on the right-hand side.

-In any case, it is always wise to have the formal title page (including the reverse side with the names of your (co)promotors and committee members) checked by Tanja Kassenaar before your promotor hands in your manuscript to your committee.
+In any case, it is always wise to have the formal title page (including the reverse side with the names of your (co)promotors and committee members) checked by Debbie Klaassen before your promotor hands in your manuscript to your committee.

-To keep your schedule, handing in your manuscript to committee and dean should happen at least 14 weeks before your planned graduation date.
+To keep to your schedule, you should hand in your manuscript to the committee and the Dean at least 14 weeks before your planned graduation date.

 Contacting your printer

 (between the submission to the committee and its approval)